xoriors/course-rust/README.md

   - Address any questions (this will happen also over the week via Slack or GitHub issues)
   - Discuss practical examples
   - Give a new assignment for last week's chapter
+- Everything will be video recorded and made available in this repo for anybody to use

 ### Chapters